 Best Kpop Songs

-Korean pop culture and music are influenced by diverse genres, from rap to electric dance music.
-And often, if a track becomes a smash hit, other boy or girl groups, or artists, may put out similar tunes – and we fans then get a load of catchy and fun songs to play too!
+Korean pop culture and music are influenced by diverse genres, from rap to hip-hop, to electric dance music.
+And often, if a track becomes a smash hit, other boy or girl groups or K-pop artists may put out similar tunes – and we fans then get a load of catchy and fun songs to play, too!
 Even within each genre, different pieces have a lot of room to exist.

 Sad Kpop songs